elizrp/jdbc-training/README.md

 - Two helper classes that create db connection via different design patterns
 - Sample data is generated with the help of JavaFaker -> implemented in CustomerHelper class.
-- CustomerDao class which implements CRUD operations
+- DAO classes in /dao/baseDaos which implement CRUD operations
-- Different implementations of mapping result data can be found in CustomerDaoResultSet, CustomerDaoResultSetMapper and CustomerDaoDBUtils
+- Extended functionalities and different implementations of mapping result data can be found in /dao/daoMappers
 - All operations can be tested through the main() method in DatabaseManager class